neo4j-field/container-bootstrapper/README.md

 See the code in the Go launcher (gojava) for how this is happening currently.

+> Known caveat: the memrec assumes it needs to leave a lot of space to
+> the OS, so it's overly conservative.
+Need to adjust that logic a bit
+> in order for it to be really useful.

 ## Problem 4: Further hardening of Neo4j is HARD
 Because of Problem 1 and 2, hardening Neo4j is much more difficult